thomasernie/js-example/database/Basics.md

 6) Fifth Normal Form (5NF)
    table should be in 4NF
    Does not contains any join dependency and joining should be lossless.
-   5NF is satisfied when all the tables are broken into as many tables as possible in order to avoid redundancy.

 d) DDl?
 DML?
 =>